Medires Publishers - Article

 Introduction

-Termite infestation is prevalent worldwide especially in the tropics where the distribution, problems and constraints result in livelihood threats, particularly among rural small-scale farmers [1 and 2].
+Termite infestation is prevalent worldwide especially in the tropics where the distribution, problems and constraints result in livelihood threats, particularly among rural small-scale farmers [1,2].
 Three thousand species of termites have been described, and only very few are considered to be the agricultural pests [3].
 Termites originated from Sub- Saharan Africa, and species numbers are highest in rainforest habitats [4].
 Across the world, there are more than 3016 termite species in 300 genera, Among the world fauna, 1000 species belong to African termite’s fauna [5].
 There are 61 species 25 genera and four families of termite in Ethiopia [6].
 Termite fauna of Western Ethiopia include the genera: Macrotermes, Odontotermes, Microtermes, Amitermes, Microcerotermes, Angulitermes, and Trinervitermes.
 Out of these.
 Macroterms subhyalinus (Rambur) and Microtermes adschaggae (Sjosted) were the most abundant ones [7].

 Termites are becoming a threat to the farming community as all major field crops such as cereals (rice, wheat, barley, maize, millet and sorghum), vegetables (tomato, okra, pepper, eggplant, potato and cassava), fruits (guava, citrus, banana, mango, papaya, grapes, mulberry, pineapple, almond, litchi and plum), legumes (beans, cowpea and chickpea), oilseeds (groundnut, sunflower, soybean and sesame) and ornamental plants are affected by termites [8-9].
-Information on economic losses yield losses on maize crop in African countries varies, for example, in Kenya and Tanzania 30%, in Ethiopia 60%, in south western Nigeria 100
+Information on economic losses yield losses on maize crop in African countries varies, for example, in Kenya and Tanzania 30%, in Ethiopia 60%, in south western Nigeria 100% damage recorded [10].

 Materials And Methods